wireapp/wire-server/docs/reference/Make_Docker_and_Qemu_for_Wire_Haskellers.md

 OK, now that we have a handle on what it does, and how to use it, let's get into the Makefile itsself.

 A Makefile is a series of rules for performing tasks, variables used when creating those tasks, and some minimal functions and conditional structures.
 Rules are implemented as groups of bash commands, where each line is handled by a new bash interpreter.
-Personally, i think it 'feels functiony', only without a type system and with lots of side effects.
+Personally, I think it 'feels functiony', only without a type system and with lots of side effects.
 Like if bash tried to be functional.

 ### Variables